Closed form estimates for missing counts in multidimensional incomplete tables: Log-linear parametrization for 3-dimensional incomplete tables

-Consider the hypotheses $H_{0}$: the proposed model (among Models 1-4 mentioned above) fits the data, and $H_{1}$: the perfect fit model fits the data.
+A perfect fit model is one in which the estimated expected counts are equal to the observed counts.
+Consider now the hypotheses $H_{0}$: the proposed model (among Models 1-4 mentioned above) fits the data, and $H_{1}$: the perfect fit model fits the data.
 Let $L_{0}$ and $L_{1}$ denote the maximized log-likelihood functions under the proposed and perfect fit models respectively.
 Then the likelihood ratio statistic for testing $H_{0}$ against $H_{1}$ is given by

 Note that $G^{2}$ follows $\chi^{2}_{\nu}$ asymptotically, where $\nu = (I + 1)JK$ (number of observed counts) $-$ number of free estimable parameters under the proposed model.
-If $Y_{1}=1,2$ and boundary solutions occur, then the boundary MLE's are obtained for the level of $Y_{1}$ corresponding to which $G^{2}$ is minimum.
+If $Y_{1}$ is binary and boundary solutions occur under Model 1, then the boundary MLE's are obtained for the level of $Y_{1}$ corresponding to which $G^{2}$ is minimum.